 God is revealed as a just God, bound to act justly toward all mankind.
 He does what is right; he is right, Genesis 18:25, Revelation 15:3, Romans 2:6-10.

 God continually gives himself to others.
 His love is especially seen in that he saved us, through Jesus' death, when all we really deserved was his anger.
 Rom 5:8.
 Christians are special objects of his love, 1 John 3:1.
 "God is love."
 He is a personal, relating, friendly, caring God.

 God.
 His activity

 The Bible reveals the following truths about the creation of the World:

 a) Fashioned by the WORD of God, Heb.11:3.

 c) Effected in stages.

 f) It was a work of Christ, John 1:3.

-God created so that we should exist in addition to Himself, though He had no need of us, and in so doing display His glory.
+God created so that we should exist in addition to himself, though he had no need of us, and in so doing display his glory.
 The world was created as a suitable environment for our existence.
-Mankind was not given the right to destroy it - only to tend, care and organise it for the benefit of all.
+Mankind was not given the right to destroy it - only to tend, care and organize it for the benefit of all.

 b) Through Prophets in the Old Testament and the Apostles in the New Testament period.